William G. Dooley's Central Meat Market

 workers along different points of West Liberty Avenue when the initial city

 sewer lines were being laid in 1910.
-These men look like the hard-working
+The men are hard-working craftsmen and

-craftsmen and laborers that were the cornerstone of the Pittsburgh "Melting
+laborers that were the backbone of the Pittsburgh "Melting Pot" culture.
+Without

 Workers laying a sewer line south of